 Dir: Sally Potter

 Sally Potter's latest is the very definition of a mixed bag.
-There are some really good things here, but unfortunately they are wrapped in a film that is terribly inconsistent, full of baffling decisions and things that feel unfinished.
+There are some excellent things here, but unfortunately they are wrapped in a film that is terribly inconsistent, full of baffling decisions and things that feel unfinished.

 Ginger (Elle Fanning) and Rosa (Alice Englert) are two girls of sixteen, born on the same day in 1945 and best friends all their lives.
 In 1962, however, they begin to drift apart as Rosa becomes interested in boys, while Ginger's attentions are taken up by what, she's convinced, is our impending nuclear destruction.